akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 When an actor is created, the `ActorRefProvider` first determines the dispatcher which will execute it.
 Then the mailbox is determined as follows:

- 1. If the actor’s deployment configuration section contains a `mailbox` key then that names a configuration section describing the mailbox type to be used.
+ 1. If the actor's deployment configuration section contains a `mailbox` key then that names a configuration section describing the mailbox type to be used.
- 2. If the actor’s `Props` contains a mailbox selection then that names a configuration section describing the mailbox type to be used (note that this needs to be an absolute config path, for example `myapp.special-mailbox`, and is not nested inside the `akka` namespace).
+ 2. If the actor's `Props` contains a mailbox selection then that names a configuration section describing the mailbox type to be used.
+This needs to be an absolute config path, for example `myapp.special-mailbox`, and is not nested inside the `akka` namespace.
- 3. If the dispatcher’s configuration section contains a `mailbox-type` key the same section will be used to configure the mailbox type.
+ 3. If the dispatcher's configuration section contains a `mailbox-type` key the same section will be used to configure the mailbox type.
- 4. If the actor requires a mailbox type as described above then the mapping for that requirement will be used to determine the mailbox type to be used; if that fails then the dispatcher’s requirement—if any—will be tried instead.
+ 4. If the actor requires a mailbox type as described above then the mapping for that requirement will be used to determine the mailbox type to be used; if that fails then the dispatcher's requirement—if any—will be tried instead.
  5. If the dispatcher requires a mailbox type as described above then the mapping for that requirement will be used to determine the mailbox type to be used.